-Progesterone, a naturally-occurring hormone in both men and women, participates in practically every physiological process in the human body.
+Progesterone, a naturally occurring hormone in both men and women, participates in practically every physiological process in the human body.
 Its tremendous increase during pregnancy acts to stabilize both mother and child.
 At levels reached just before delivery, progesterone produces anesthesia and contributes to tissue elasticity.

-Progesterone’s stabilizing influence is evident in muscle tissue, such as the uterus, blood vessel walls, the heart intestines, and bladder.
+Progesterone’s stabilizing influence is evident in muscle tissue, such as the uterus, blood vessel walls, the heart intestines, and the bladder.

-Progesterone can positively impact susceptibility to many conditions including herpes infections, dizziness, varicose veins, mastitis, fibroma and endometriosis.
+Progesterone can positively impact susceptibility to many conditions including herpes infections, dizziness, varicose veins, mastitis, fibroma, and endometriosis.

 Progesterone also helps control the entire range of PMS symptoms including migraine, acne, hot flashes, edema, and lethargy.
 Links between progesterone insufficiency and certain cancers have also been made.
 For instance, prolonged progesterone deficiency causes subtle changes in a normal uterus so that endometrial hyperplasia (an abnormal thickening of the uterus lining) may develop.
 This, in turn, may eventually lead to uterine cancer if left untreated.